 Tyendinaga Township has approximately 260 kilometres of roadway.
 Of this total amount, approximately 160 km is paved (surface treated) and 100 kilometres is gravel.
 Council attempts every year to increase our total inventory of surface treated road.
 Although costly at the outset, yearly maintenance and grading makes a surface treated road less expensive over the longer haul.

-We have a Roads Crew consisting of a Roads Supervisor, Lead Hand and a crew of five.
-Our employees are well trained and Council ensures they are kept up to date and fully trained on all new advances in road maintenance and construction.
+We have a Roads Crew consisting of a Manager of Roads and Fleet, a Roads Supervisor, a Lead Operator and a crew of six.
+Our employees are well trained, and Council ensures they are kept up to date and fully trained on all new advances in road maintenance and construction.
 Our employees work within the standards and guidelines prescribed by the Ministry of Transportation and are members of the Ontario Good Roads Association.

 We would like to remind all residents to keep road sides clear of vehicles and equipment (ie tractor trailers).
 The Township will not be responsible for vehicles parked within the Township Road Allowance, or mailboxes, during the normal course of snow plowing operations.
 The following regulations are taken from the Province of Ontario’s Highway Traffic Act: